-It could be that your spouse or partner hasn’t come to a place of acceptance because they aren’t ready.
-They may need to do more research about what it means to be transgender.
-It might be hard for them to be supportive if they don’t have enough information to do so.
+It could be that your spouse or partner hasn't come to a place of acceptance because they aren't ready.
+They may need to research what it means to be transgender.
+It might be hard for them to be supportive if they don't have enough information to do so.
 Or, they could have a lot of feelings about your child coming out.
 They may have to work through those emotions first.
-They can’t get on board until they have finished grieving or sorting out exactly how they feel.
+They can't get on board until they have finished grieving or sorting out their feelings.

 It's not that they aren't supportive; they aren't in a place to be able to give their support.

 Sometimes your spouse or partner needs some space.
-You may decide that in order to move forward you need to take a break from your unsupportive spouse or partner.
-There’s nothing wrong with this choice.
+You may decide that to move forward, you need to take a break from your unsupportive spouse or partner.
+There's nothing wrong with this choice.
 Breaks are healthy and can lead to good things in a relationship.
 It could lead to action on the part of your spouse or partner.
-They may realize that they don’t like being apart from their family and that space may be what motivates them to work through whatever has them stuck regarding your child.
+They may realize that they don't like being apart from their family, and that space may motivate them to work through whatever has them stuck regarding your child.